ubc-cirrus-lab/femux/README.md

 # Plotting Results
-1. Plotters are in `/plots/plots/plotters`, and data in `/plots/data` can be unzipped using `/plots/setup.sh`.
+1. `/plots/setup.sh` copies over generated results from `/data/azure` to `/plots/data`, and additionally unzips the pre-generated data we provide.
-2. To use generated simulation results instead of those we provide, users can replace the files in `/plots/data` with those in `/data/azure`
+2. Plotters are in `/plots/plots/plotters` and should be run within the directory.
+Each plotter has its corresponding plot output to a pdf file in `/plots/plots/output_plots`